 - Lawn Condition

-Thus, you should consider and follow them for getting the right quality riding mower and as a result, an engaging lawn.
+Thus, you should consider and follow them for getting the right quality riding mower and as a result, a delicate lawn.

-Mower’s performance not just depends on horsepower but also on other factors.
-So, the selected riding mower should not only be powerful but well enough to mow any type and any size of the lawn within the present conditions and situations of the yard.
+Mower’s performance not just depends on horsepower but also on other factors related to your lawn.
+So, the selected riding mower should not only be powerful but well enough to mow any type and any size of lawn within the present conditions and situations of the yard.

 Let’s discuss all of them in detail one by one along with the horsepower.

-Some people need a residential lawn mower to treat their small or medium-sized yard.
+Some people need a residential lawn mower to treat their small or medium-sized yards.
 And some are searching for a riding mower with commercial features for their vast properties.